Chaitra-HR/raos-advisery-website/pages/home.md

 ## What's the next step?

 Great, now that you've scrolled this far, I need you to know

+I take a fun approach to my work and I only accept relationships with people and businesses I would be happy to work with myself.

 I can't take on every client that comes my way.
 I only work with clients who are good fit for my skill sets.
 Let's see if you're a perfect client for me!